PaylinkSolutions/FrontEnd-Interview-Data/README.md

 _We have created this brief to help us understand your current level of understanding.
 If you feel as if you have a portfolio that will demonstrate this better, please feel free to send us a Github link to this repository as a submission piece instead._

-- Please create a new Angular (v16 or above) application.
+As part of our technical assesment - we would like you to create a user detail route that renders a 'profile card'.

+Please use any framework you feel comfortable with to meet this assessment criteria.
+(All of our applications currently use Angular 17)

+### High level objectives:

+- Create a new application in your chosen framework, that is publically available for us to view via Github.
-- Within this application, please setup a user detail route using a userId as a parameter
+- Setup a user detail route - that will take a 'userId' as an optional parameter route.
-- Please create the provided user profile card design, using the JSON data provided.
+- On page initialisation, please call the provided mock server endpoint to call for a user object, using the route parameter.
+- Use the provided data to build the design, please take into consideration mobile responsiveness.
-- Changing the userId in the parameter of this route, should render a different users information.
+- In changing the userId route parameter from 1 to 2 - this should render a different users information.
-- Using Jest, please add some code coverage for your implementation, including a unit test for the http methods you have used.
+- Using Jest - please add code coverage for your implementation,

+### Bonus objective:

+- Implement a dark mode & light mode toggle to update the styles to an alternative theme.

-_Please feel free to use any additional third party framework such as Bootrap, Angular Material or Tailwind to support building this design._
+Please feel free to use any additional third party framework such as:

-##### Bonus:

-- Implement a light mode & dark mode toggle.
+- Bootstrap 5
+- Angular Material
+- Tailwind
+- Prime NG

+(All of our applications currently use Bootstrap 5)

+Thank you.